nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## About this Document

-This section will introduce you to the symbols and terms frequently used in this document to aid in your understanding of the user guide!
+This section will introduce you to the symbols and terms frequently used in this User Guide/Tuthub to aid your understanding of the document.

 ### Symbols and Syntax